Ethiopia's peacemaking prime minister emerges as a Nobel favorite

 Nebiat disputed that.

-“There is always a well coordinated foreign policy and diplomacy implementation within the Ethiopian government,” he said.
+“There is always a well-coordinated foreign policy and diplomacy implementation within the Ethiopian government,” he said.
 “Any other claims are simply baseless.”

 Some nations are pleased by Abiy’s personal touch.